hanesy/machine-learning-challenge/README.md

 The "y" variable for machine learning is "koi_disposition," which classifies each candidate as "confirmed", "candidate", or "false positive."  and "x" variables are the remaining columns in the dataset.
 The definitions of the columns are provided at the end of each model notebook, or it can be obtained at [Kaggle](https://www.kaggle.com/nasa/kepler-exoplanet-search-results) or the [data dictionary](https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html).

 From the cleaned dataframe, I create a stratified train test split from the data with random_state=42.

+I scale the data ("x" variables) and train the model.

 ### Modeling
 1. For each model, I train the model with two types of scalers (standard and min max), and observe the difference in scores.